gearup2000/k8s/15. Probes-Liveness, Readiness, StartupProbe and httpGet in Kubernetes/README.md

 ### Example

 Here is an example from the [`15.
-Probes-Liveness, Readiness, StartupProbe, http Headers, httpGet in Kubernetes/kubernetes-deploy-readinessProbe-http.yaml`](15.
-Probes-Liveness, Readiness, StartupProbe, http Headers, httpGet in kubernetes-deploy-readinessProbe-http.yaml ) file:
+Probes-Liveness, Readiness, StartupProbe and httpGet in Kubernetes/kubernetes-deploy-readinessProbe-http.yaml`](15.
+Probes-Liveness, Readiness, StartupProbe and httpGet in Kubernetes-deploy-readinessProbe-http.yaml ) file:

 ```yaml
 apiVersion: apps/v1